Brownian Fluctuations of a non-confining potential: Model and Dynamics

 It is important to emphasize that the conditional probability is valid for any value of $k$ and $u$, including when $k<u$.
 For $k=u$, in the non-confining regime, we have

 For the particle initially centered on the origin with $x_0 = 0$ and $y_0 = 0$, we have

-which is entirely finite.
+which is entirely finite, in accordance with Aghion \textit{et al.}~\cite{Aghion2019_prl}.
 Furthermore, we see that a temporal dependency arise within the argument of the $\coth$ (in fact, coupled to $u$), which is a discontinuous and divergent function at the origin.

 Nevertheless, for $k>u$, we expect the particle to evolve to an equilibrium state for asymptotic time, which can be seen by taking $\tau \rightarrow \infty$ in the distribution of Eq.~\ref{conditional}